-- 1. Pre-application conference: Before submitting the preliminary development plan application for approval as a PUD, the developer shall meet with the Senior Planner, County Engineer and, health department official and such other personnel as may be necessary to determine the feasibility and suitability of the application.
-This step is required so that the developer may obtain information and guidance from County personnel before entering into any binding commitments or incurring substantial expenses of the site and plan preparation. - 2.
-Five (5) copies of the preliminary development plan application shall be submitted to the Senior Planner at least forty-five (45) days prior to the meeting of the Planning and Zoning Board, at which meeting such application is to be considered in a public hearing.
-The application fee established by the Board of County Commissioners shall be collected.
+1. Pre-application conference: Before submitting the preliminary development plan application for approval as a PUD, the developer shall meet with the Senior Planner, County Engineer, health department official and such other personnel as may be necessary to determine the feasibility and suitability of the application.
+This step is required so that the developer may obtain information and guidance from County personnel before entering into any binding commitments or incurring substantial expenses of the site and plan preparation.

-- 3. The Senior Planner and the public works director shall review the preliminary development plan application to determine its conformity with the Nassau County Comprehensive Plan, County policies, and the requirements of this Section and shall make their recommendation to the Planning and Zoning Board. - 4.
+- 2. Five (5) copies of the preliminary development plan application shall be submitted to the Senior Planner at least forty-five (45) days prior to the meeting of the Planning and Zoning Board, at which meeting such application is to be considered in a public hearing.
+The application fee established by the Board of County Commissioners shall be collected. - 3.
+The Senior Planner and the public works director shall review the preliminary development plan application to determine its conformity with the Nassau County Comprehensive Plan, County policies, and the requirements of this Section and shall make their recommendation to the Planning and Zoning Board. - 4.
 The Planning and Zoning Board shall review the PUD application in public hearing during which time public comment will be accepted.
 Upon completion of the review of the preliminary development plan application and all exhibits, the Planning and Zoning Board shall recommend to the Board of County Commissioners the approval, approval subject to conditions, or disapproval of the preliminary plan application.
 The Planning and Zoning Board shall consider the recommendation of the public works director and the Senior Planner, public input and the review criteria established in this Section when making its recommendations. - 5.
 Upon receiving the recommendations of the Planning and Zoning Board, the Board of County Commissioners shall hold a public hearing to review the Planning and Zoning Board's recommendations and review the preliminary development plan application.
 The Board of County Commissioners shall approve, approve subject to conditions, or disapprove the preliminary development plan application.
 Approval of the preliminary development plan indicates approval of the PUD zoning, subject to acceptance of the final development plan.
 The decision of the Board of County Commissioners shall take into consideration the review criteria established in this Section. - 6.
-If the preliminary development plan application is approved by the Board of County Commissioners, a copy of the application and required exhibits, if deemed necessary by the County, shall be recorded in the public records. - C. Preliminary development plan review criteria: The Planning and Zoning Board and the Board of County Commissioners shall consider the following criteria when reviewing the preliminary development plan for a PUD. - 1.
-The conformity and compatibility of the proposed PUD with the Nassau County Comprehensive Plan, and the Detailed Specific Area Plan (DSAP) or DRI development order, if applicable. - 42.
-The degree of consistency of the proposed PUD with the surrounding area in terms of character and density. - 23.
-The provision for and adequacy of adequate public facilities to serve development within the proposed PUD, including emergency services, public school facilities, transportation, potable water, sanitary sewer, solid waste disposal, parks and recreation, and stormwater management. future public education and recreation facilities, transportation, water supply, sewage disposal, surface drainage, flood control and soil conservation. - 34.
-The nature, intent and compatibility of common open space within the proposed PUD, including the proposed method for the maintenance and conservation of open space. - 56.
-If development within the proposed PUD is to be phased, the feasibility and compatibility of the specified stages phases contained in the preliminary development plan to exist as an independent development.
+If the preliminary development plan application is approved by the Board of County Commissioners, a copy of the application and required exhibits, if deemed necessary by the County, shall be recorded in the public records. - C. Preliminary development plan review criteria.
+The Planning and Zoning Board and the Board of County Commissioners shall consider the following criteria when reviewing the preliminary development plan for a PUD. - 1.
+The conformity and compatibility of the proposed PUD with the Nassau County Comprehensive Plan, and the Detailed Specific Area Plan (DSAP) or DRI development order, if applicable.